 Your innate ability to resist stress:

 The body has many tools that it uses to manage and defend itself against stress of different kinds.
-We might sweat to reduce heat, shiver to warm up, dilate the lung bronchioles when confronted with fear in order to run away or fight, or send immune cells to attack a foreign pathogens or allergens.
+We might sweat to reduce heat, shiver to warm up, dilate the lungs (bronchioles) when confronted with fear in order to run away or fight, or send immune cells to attack a foreign pathogens or allergens.
 There are countless ways the human body can respond to stress.
-How well our body is able to respond varies greatly from person to person however.
+How well our body is able to respond varies from person to person however.

 - Physical weakness or strength